dhruvraj-singh-rawat/Duplito/README.md

 ## FAQ
 Q: Why this repository named Duplito ?

-Just Magneto in X-Men is able to attract all the **magnetic substances** towards himself, same way this program is able to attract all the **duplicate sample** and leaves only original samples in *result.csv*
+Just like Magneto in X-Men is able to attract all the **magnetic substances** towards himself, same way this program is able to attract all the **duplicate sample** and leaves only original samples in *result.csv*

 ## Built With